PaoloMissier/CSC8101-2017-18-Coursework/index.md

 * [Neo4j Language Drivers](https://neo4j.com/developer/language-guides/)
 * [Neo4j Cypher Refcard](https://neo4j.com/docs/cypher-refcard/current/)

 **Important**: You may notice that on the left hand side of the MLlib page there are links to two versions of each page, one under the heading "MLlib: Main Guide" and one under the heading "MLlib: RDD-based API Guide".
-You should **follow the RDD-based guide** as the other guide introduces a new API based upon the `DataSet` and `DataFrame` collection types, which are not covered by this course.
+You should **follow the Main Guide** as the other guide is now deprecated..

 ## Tasks

 Below are a list of the individual tasks you will be expected to complete as part of your spark batch coursework.
-We try to describe each task in detail, however if you are ever in doubt please ask a demonstrator, either in person during a practical or by [creating an issue](https://github.com/tomncooper/CSC8101-Documentation/issues).
+We try to describe each task in detail, however if you are ever in doubt please ask a demonstrator during a practical.

 #### Incremental progress